lf-edge/ekuiper/docs/en_US/sqls/functions/array_functions.md

 array_contains_any(array1, array2)
 ```

 Returns true if array1 and array2 have any elements in common.
-When array1 is nil, nil is returned.
+When array1 is nil, false is returned.

 ## ARRAY_INTERSECT